andersfischernielsen/Traktor-Transition-Finder/README.md

 ## Implementation
-The first version of the app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.
+The first version of the app consists of a F# backend handling parsing the Traktor 2 collection and serving results as JSON to the Electron frontend.

 The second (current) version of the app is fully implemented in TypeScript and Electron.